 Animals are always well loved in this homeschool and I use this opportunity to widen children’s knowledge about the Animal Kingdom.

-When flowers are blooming all around – it’s the perfect time to explore parts of the flower and dissect a flower to make learning even more meaningful and exciting.
+When flowers are blooming all around – it’s the perfect time to explore parts of the flower and dissect the flower to make learning even more meaningful and exciting.

 Sensorial